CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 The Url for the SharePoint admin center e.g. https://tenant-admin.sharepoint.com

-Change Conditions: ??

 ### Timeout <a name="stimeout"></a>
 {: .no_toc }
 Default Value: 1800000

 The timeout that will apply to communications with the SharePoint server.

-Change Conditions: ??
+Change Conditions: Timeout value (miliseconds) can be changed.
+Can cause performance issues, not recommended.

 ### Preserve File Created and Modified Dates <a name="persfilemoddate"></a>
 {: .no_toc }